m-guseva/m-guseva.github.io/_portfolio/SPMPreprocessingPipeline.md

 excerpt: "How I use MATLAB's SPM toolbox to preprocess neuroimaging data"
 collection: portfolio
 ---
-# Preprocessing pipeline fMRI data in SPM

 Right out of the box, neuroimaging data is not ready for analysis - there are multiple steps that one needs to go through in order to use it.

 The [Statistical Parametric Mapping (SPM)](https://www.fil.ion.ucl.ac.uk/spm/) toolbox is a set of MATLAB functions and is a popular way to preprocess and analyze fMRI data.
 As I had collected fMRI data for my study, I decided to use it and write a MATLAB pipeline (the fruits of this labour are published [here](LINK)).

-Here I will show the preprocessing script.
-The analysis script can be found [here](LINK).
+Here I  will show the preprocessing script (which can also be found [here](LINK)).
 Essentially it contains a set of preprocessing steps that are executed for every subject in the dataset via SPM's handy batch system.
 There are also other ways to accomplish this task, but to me this seemed the most straightforwad.

-Before the loop over participants there are some variables that need to be determined:
+Before initiating the loop over participants there are some variables that need to be initialized:
 ```matlab
 project_folder    = '.../Maja'
 % Determine number of files: